-Easy-to-read medicine information about glyceryl trinitrate spray – what is it, how to use it safely and possible side effects.
+Easy-to-read medicine information about glyceryl trinitrate spray – what it is, how to use it safely and possible side effects.
 Glyceryl trinitrate spray is commonly called GTN spray.

 |Type of medicine||Also called|